 Bowen theory is a type of family systems theory, so that can probably give you some idea of the lens the author uses in this book.
 One of the fundamental concepts is that how we behave within our family predicts how we’ll behave in social groups, and to fully address issues in other relationships we have to look to our family relationships first.
 Community is described as the cake rather than the icing, and feeling settled and calm would be unlikely without having community.

-This doesn’t overlap all that well with my own worldview, but I thought everything was explained well and it represented a novel way of looking at things.
+This doesn’t really overlap with my own worldview, but everything was explained well and it represented a novel way of looking at things.
 I liked the idea of taking an astronaut’s view rather than a ground view.
-This was framed as a way to help us calm down and handle situations more maturely, and while on the face of it that does sound a bit condescending, it wasn’t presented that way in the book.
+This was framed as a way to help us calm down and handle situations more maturely.
+While on the face of it that sounds a bit condescending, it wasn’t presented that way in the book.

 What did provoke some internal grumblies for me was when the author minimized the number of bad bosses out there, saying most bosses are imperfect and anxious just like anyone else.
 While that may be true, it sounds like it comes from the privileged position of not having had to deal with stigma, bullying, and cruelty in the workplace.

 There were also a few comments here and there that weren’t all that significant but left me wondering, huh?
 She wrote that while cutting off and staying off of social media might work for a monk or ferry boat captain, most of us will need to be online.
 It’s minor but it was just one of a few things that left me thinking that the author and I don’t look at the world in quite the same way.

 I think this book would be a good read for people who can relate to the idea of poor differentiation.
 Probably a big part of why I didn’t really relate to the book is that, whatever my other issues might be, I’m well-differentiated from my family.
 If I wasn’t, I think the book would have been a lot more relevant.